jianrenliu/Advanced-Programming/README.md

 # Advanced-Programming
-advanced programming course teaching by LIU Qiang
+Advanced programming course teaching by LIU Qiang

 There are notes, example codes and homework for advanced programming course here.